dkrest1/dkrest1/README.md

 ### ABOUT ME?

-**I'm a self motivated and result oriented team player, a software developer and a degree in Material Engineering, seeking a dynamic environment with the euphoria of delivering my best.**
+**I'm a self motivated and result oriented team player, a software developer with a degree in Material Engineering, seeking a dynamic environment with the euphoria of delivering my best.**
 **I also want to tell you i consume code on a daily basis**

  - 💬: you can always message me when you have a React or NodeJS project.